DSD-DBS/capella-collab-manager/README.md

 - `$T4C_LICENCE_SECRET` to your TeamForCapella licence secret.
 - `$T4C_SERVER_HOST` to the IP-Address of you T4C-Server (default: `127.0.0.1`).
 - `$T4C_SERVER_PORT` to the Port of your T4C-Server (default: `2036`).
+- `T4C_REPOSITORIES` is a comma seperated list of repositories.
+These repositories show up as default options on connection (e.g. `repo1,repo2`).

 After starting the Container, you should be able to connect to `localhost:$RDP_EXTERNAL_PORT` with your preferred RDP Client.